Skip to main content

 Usage

-1. Start an Access API session: Use the curl commands above or a REST client to create a session.
+1. Create an Access API session using the curl commands above (or a REST client).

-Depending on the device OS, the script will:
+Depending on the device OS, the agent will: